 Specific Chronic Pain Statistics

-16. 11 million adult Americans suffer from high impact chronic pain.
+15. 11–20 million adult Americans suffer from high impact chronic pain.

 At some point in their lives, one-third of the population experiences knee pain in some form.
 Women take the lead with the overall prevalence of 20%, while for men, the percentage is only a tad lower—18%.

 Chronic back pain usually develops from acute low back pain after one year of ache.
 Most types of back pain are caused by some kind of a physical obstacle, for example, a herniated disc.

-20. 54% of Americans complaining about back pain do sedentary jobs.
+19. Work-related chronic back pain statistic: 54% of Americans complaining about back pain do sedentary jobs.